 Signs of a Healthy and Godly Soul Ties Friendship

-They help you grow closer to God
+They help you grow closer to God.

 One verse always comes to mind about the power of a friend’s influence – Proverbs 27:17.
 And it is true; the habit and mindset of the people you surround yourself with will shape you into the person you are now.
-So, having a godly soul tie friendship will help you grow closer to God because inevitably, you pick up and practice their religious habits.
+So, having a godly soul-tie friendship will help you grow closer to God because inevitably, you pick up and practice their religious habits.

 They will be there, even at your lowest point.

 The actual test of friendship is time and circumstance; when a friend sticks with you through thick and thin, they are a godly soul tie.
-They wouldn’t leave you when you are at your lowest point; on the contrary, it would bring you guys closer to each other.
+They wouldn’t leave you when you were at your lowest point; on the contrary, it would bring you guys closer to each other.
 Regardless of where you are in life, religious friendship and soul ties will always be there for you.